bartbalaz/janus-container/README.md

 * Only the video room plug-in (and echo test plug-in) with HTTP transport have been tried.
 Possibly, other plug-ins and transports may require adjustments in the content of the target image (e.g. included Ubuntu packages).
 * At the bottom of this page in the Experimentation and observations section, we have added a discussion about some limitations that need to be considered when deploying the target image.
-* The master branch changes often, it may be broken from time to time, if this happens please fall back to any of the existing tags.
-* The author welcomes comments and suggestions!
+* The author welcomes questions, comments and suggestions!

 ## Docker host setup
 The figure below depicts the host configuration.